This position will be based in Philadelphia, Pennsylvania or Washington, D.C.

 This position involves a moderate amount of travel and the employee will be expected to be present at the majority of FIRE’s events.
 Occasional work on weekends and evenings should be expected.

-The expected start date for this position will be August.
+The expected start date for this position is flexible.

 A successful candidate will have superior organization skills and meticulous attention to detail.
 The event coordinator will be expected to work calmly under pressure with the capacity to plan multiple events simultaneously.
 A candidate must also be able to demonstrate: